-On projects (resurfacing, bridge replacement, etc.) requiring no more than three different types of permanent signs, the designer may use Standard Drawing T-S-20 in the Index of Standard Drawings.
+On projects (resurfacing, bridge replacement, etc.) requiring no more than three different types of permanent signs, the designer will use Standard Drawing T-S-20 in the Index of Standard Drawings.

 The designer will need to show the proposed location and designate the type of sign (R1-1, R1-2, TN-5, etc.) on the plans.
-These signs will be paid for per each under Item Nos.
-713-16.20 through 713-16.29.
-Appropriate Foot Notes, General Notes, and Standard Drawings will also need to be included.
+These signs will be paid for per each under Item No. 713-16.20 through 713-16.29.
+Appropriate General Notes and Standard Drawings will also need to be included.

-If any particular sign needed for a project is not included on Standard Drawing T-S-20, or if there are any questions, contact the Regional Design Office or Headquarters, Signing Designer for further guidance.
+If any particular sign needed for a project is not included on Standard Drawing T-S-20, or if there are any questions, contact the Design Traffic Engineering Section, Signing Office.

-See Traffic Operations Division, Traffic Design Manual, Chapter 6, Signing and Pavement Marking for more guidance.
+See Traffic Design Manual, Chapter 6, Signing and Pavement Marking.